-Factor D was calculated using claims data from 2017 through 2019 and the averages reported on the 372 reports from 2016 and 2017 for the number of users by service and average units per participant.
-Average annual unit costs were projected for Upstate and Downstate NY due to the rate differential.
+Factor D was calculated using claims data from 2017-2020 and the averages reported on the 372 reports from 2016 and 2017 for the number of users by service and average units per participant.
+These data were pulled together and averaged in order to determine the number of actual users of waiver services statewide.
+Each claim is tied to an individual recipient and service, and therefore can be used to determine a count of the number of users of that service.
+Similarly, 372 report data shows the total number of unduplicated participants using individual services and total cost for the use of those services.
 In the future, cost reporting data will be used to analyze and adjust rates.
 Additionally, NYSDOH participates in the Money Follows the Person initiative impacting the cost of services directly related to those individuals transitioning from nursing facilities.
-This program participation has been calculated into the number of users for transitional services such as CTS.
+The RRDCs report the number of individuals transitioning on a monthly basis, allowing the state to estimate the number of possible individual users of this service.
+Not all transitioning waiver participants qualify for the MFP program but these numbers are also compared to those reports for a baseline.
+The review of RRDC reporting has indicated a greater proportion of individuals transitioning out of nursing facilities onto the TBI waiver.
+These considerations have been calculated into the number of users for transitional services such as CTS.
+The review of claims data has been factored into the average number of units per user and the number of users per service.